aliciajpan/cake-game/README.md

 - Expand colours/flavours/number of cake layers (increase cake order complexity)
 - Save data in database instead of JSON file
 - ✅ Different levels of difficulty (timers shorter/number of concurrent orders increases, etc.)
+- ✅ Use tutorial modal instead of redirecting to tutorial page from playing page
 - Have back-end store names to randomly generate if player does not give a name
     - Example: Have array of adjectives and array of nouns, randomly pick one of each to give a name, ex.
 "Frosted Baker"